ungoldman/module-init/README.md

 Create a node module the way Nate likes it.

+Using ES6 template strings so it's only for iojs right now.
+Also it's not even close to functional.

 Things Nate likes:

 * `README.md` with npm & travis badge ready to go